In-Page Navigation

 • Approve Co-I budgets.

-• Confirm that the sum of all 'PI Approved' Co-I budgets does not exceed the maximum program allocated amount.
+• Confirm that the sum of all 'PI Approved' budgets does not exceed the Program Maximum Allocated Amount.

 The PI Program Management page in STGMS can be used to view program funding, approve Co-I budgets and set budget thresholds.
 Only budgets with a status of 'Needs PI Approval' or 'Needs Revision' can be modified.
 To change the status of a budget on the PI Program Management page, click directly in the field under the Budget Status column.
 A drop-down box will appear with status options.
 When the Program Admin PI approves a budget, the PI Approved Amount is set to the total of that budget.
 STGMS will automatically email the Co-I confirming submission of the budget to STScI.